SilkRose/Pony/stories/deternal/deternal.md

 ***

 Twilight woke up in a hospital bed.
 She opened her eyes to a dark room with her remaining friends asleep all around her.
-She looked down to see Pinkie asleep, half on her bed beside her and half on a chair next to the bed.
+She looked down to see Pinkie asleep with her rump on a metal chair and her chin resting on one of Twilight's hooves, over the blanket.

 Twilight could feel dampness around Pinkie's head, likely from tears.
 She started to cry herself as she remembered what happened and who was missing.